How to Lower Your Chance of Dementia and Maintain Brain Health in 24/25

 A few tools that can improve mental capacity, memory, and temperament are what link actual work and brain health.
 The following are some benefits of vigorous employment for mental health:

 • An increase in blood flow and oxygen delivery to the brain.
-This can protect the mind from damage and aging while enhancing the formation and durability of new synapses and associations.
+This can protect the mind from damage and ageing while enhancing the formation and durability of new synapses and associations.

 • Promoting the arrival of brain-derived neurotrophic factor (BDNF), a protein that maintains the health and function of already-existing synapses and promotes the growth of new ones